MicrosoftDocs/visualstudio-docs/docs/msbuild/how-to-extend-the-visual-studio-build-process.md

 ### To override a DependsOn property

 1. Identify a predefined `DependsOn` property in the common targets that you want to override.
-See the table below for a list of the commonly overridden `DependsOn` properties.
+See the following table for a list of the commonly overridden `DependsOn` properties.

 2. Define another instance of the property or properties at the end of your project file.
 Include the original property, for example `$(BuildDependsOn)`, in the new property.